Hydra9268/Optimizely-Remodal/README.md

 `CHECKWAIT`

 Forces jQuery to wait this long in milliseconds before doing anything.
+This is important because most modal libraries do not update the DOM until the modal is trigger - either by a click or some other condition.
+Because of this you'll want to delay jQuery by 0.5-0.75 seconds.
+This should synchronize the cookiecheck, modal population and jQuery adjustment in sequential order.

 `CHECKSPEED`